-Whenever there is a child involved with a couple’s break-up, major decisions on custody need to be made in that child’s best interests.
-A parenting plan and schedule provides a defined, predictable custody arrangement that delineates the terms of access that both parents must abide by, and upon which the child learns to depend.
-The well-devised plan is made a part of the child custody orders that render it fully enforceable, so the parties are not reliant on each other’s good will to strengthen and maintain a solid parent-child relationship.
+Whenever there is a child involved in a couple’s break-up, major decisions on custody need to be made in that child’s best interests.
+A parenting plan and schedule provide a defined, predictable custody arrangement that delineates the terms of access that both parents must abide by, and upon which the child learns to depend.
+The well-devised plan is made a part of the child custody orders that render it fully enforceable, so the parties are not reliant on each other’s goodwill to strengthen and maintain a solid parent-child relationship.

 When a custody proceeding is pending and the court is asked to order joint custody, or shared parenting, three requirements must be met:

 Parents need to understand that parenting plans are not intended to elevate one parent’s importance above the other.
 With Arizona’s co-parenting model, when the parties seek joint custody the law requires the submission of a written parenting plan to the court.
 Keep in mind, though, that joint legal custody does not guarantee equal parenting time.

 Here is an excerpt from A.R.S. § 25-403.02 listing the minimum requirements for every parenting plan:

 “A. Before an award is made granting joint custody, the parents shall submit a proposed parenting plan that includes at least the following:

 If the parents are unable to agree on any particular element of a plan, then the court will step in and make the parenting decision for them.
 Furthermore, the judge may also look at other factors that could improve the child’s “emotional and physical health.”
 Parents are well-served by analyzing every possible circumstance that could reasonably occur in a child’s life, and then planning how they propose dealing with each of those circumstances.
 By doing so, they will substantially lessen the likelihood of the judge making parenting decisions for them.